ryskov/programming-intro/1-intro/1-programming-intro.md

 Stop for a moment now and look at your terminal and all the commands you just executed.
 Functionally it's all pretty familiar stuff.
 Creating files/folders, renaming them, deleting them.
 This is the point.
 A terminal is not magical, its a textual way to control a computer.
 Even if you think it's useless at this point, it will become **very** useful when programming and you will find out why down the road.

 ### 2.2 IDE
 What is an IDE?
 IDE stands for "Integrated Development Environment" and it's just a overly fancy word for "text editor with colors, file management and useful tools".
-You do not actually need one but i would **not** advise you to not use one.
+You do not actually need one but i would **heavily** advise you to use one.
 Even if we are only going to be using simple features (managing and writing files) they provide a ton of help by simply coloring your code and helping you 'space it out' to make it way cleaner to comprehend when writing and reading it.

 The thing about IDE's is that there exists a ton of them.
-Some free, some paid, some only supporting writing a single language, heavy ones with tons of tools, light ones with support for extensions.
+Some free, some paid, some only supporting a single programming language, heavy ones with tons of tools, light ones with support for extensions.
 I personally prefer the latter, and for the remainder of this guide-series i will recommend that you download and install [Visual Studio Code](https://code.visualstudio.com/).
 I use this for everything both comercially and privately.
-It's free, open source, well-supported (created by Microsoft) and very extensible when specific needs arises.
+It's free, open source, well-supported (created by Microsoft) and very extensible and configurable.